 We encourage anyone who receives a bad-faith claim denial from an LTD carrier to contact an experienced long-term group disability lawyer immediately.

 Remember, the clock for filing an administrative appeal begins ticking on the date of the wrongful claim denial, and you do not have a moment to lose.
 Collecting, organizing, and presenting the evidence and arguments needed for an effective group LTD administrative appeal takes time, particularly if you need to consult with and obtain testing and medical expert reports.

-The sooner you speak with an experienced long-term group disability attorney, the better your odds of submitting the strongest group LTD administrative appeal possible.
+The sooner you speak with an experienced California disability attorney, the better your odds of submitting the strongest group LTD administrative appeal possible.
 If you are in the process of or anticipating a group long-term disability claim application or administrative appeal, contact an experienced long-term group disability attorney today to learn about your legal rights.